 As an Ayurvedic practitioner, one of the hardest parts of my job is to tell a client that their beloved raw smoothie may not be healthy for them.
 Trying to take away smoothies from today’s society, does not lead to happy individuals.
 Luckily with Ayurveda, anything can be transformed into a healthy, healing meal with the proper modifications.
 This delicious sweet potato smoothie not only fits just about any body-type (yes, even Vata!), but is also appropriate to be eaten during the fall and winter months.

 This particular smoothie recipe is a great option for those that are sensitive to raw foods.
-It is loaded with nutrient dense ingredients for increasing heart health, hair health, skin health and colon health.
-It is packed with the essential Omega-3’s, Vitamins A,Bs, C and E; electrolytes, antioxidants and healing fiber.
-Using the steamed sweet potato preserves most of the contained nutrients (compared to roasted), and offers an easy to digest and absorbable food source.
+It is loaded with nutrient dense ingredients for increasing heart health, hair health, skin health, and colon health.
+It is packed with the essential omega-3’s, vitamins A,Bs, C, and E, electrolytes, antioxidants, and healing fiber.
+Using the steamed sweet potato preserves most of its nutrients (compared to roasted), and offers an easy to digest and absorb food source.

-According to Ayurvedic principles, this smoothie recipe is great for reducing Vata (gas, bloating, dryness, constipation) as well as Pitta (excessive heat, inflammation) imbalances.
+According to Ayurvedic principles, this smoothie recipe is great for reducing Vata (gas, bloating, dryness, constipation) as well as Pitta (excessive heat, inflammation, skin conditions) imbalances.
 It can also be a healthy meal for Kapha types with the proper modifications that are listed.
-It is considered rejuvenating (rasayana), energizing and is great for increasing vital Ojas in the system.
+It is considered rejuvenating (rasayana), energizing, and Ojas-increasing.

 - Doshic effect: Vata↓, Pitta ↓, Kapha↑*